Debian 10, Cloud-init and static IP addresses

 at the behavior of the old and new version, I discovered that the 18 version

-is creating a file inside the /run/cloud/interfaces.d/ens3
+is creating a file inside the /run/cloud/interfaces.d/ens3 with the correct

 configuration, which is however ignored, and a similar file is created inside

-with the wrong configuration (eg. DHCP).
+/etc/network/interfaces.d/ens3 with the wrong configuration (eg. DHCP).
 The

 updated version instead is writing the latter file correctly (eg. same content

-of the former), still ignoring the one in /run
+of the former), still ignoring the one in /run.

-compile one on my own, updating cloud-init
+compile one on my own, updating cloud-init in order to fix the issue with

 the network configuration.